linedotpaul/dbautobackup/README.md

 A sample config.php is given in the name of `config.sample.php`. copy it as `config.php` on the same directory.
 Edit `config.php` to configure the following:

-* `backup_dir` - the location where you want to save your backup files.
+* `backup_dir` - the location where you want to save your backup files
-* `keep_files` - the number of backup files to keep.
+* `keep_files` - the number of backup files to keep
 * `compression` - (Linux only) - allows backup compression by piping contents to compression tools like `gzip`, `bzip2`, etc.
-* `db_host` - the host name where the database is running.
+* `db_host` - the host name where the database is running
 * `protocol` - defaults to empty string, options include `tcp`, `socket`, etc.
 * `db_names` - an array of database names you want to backup.
-Make sure your user has access to use mysqldump to these databases.
+Make sure your user has access to use mysqldump to these databases

 __IMPORTANT__: Make sure to create first the directories where you want to save all your backup files for each database.
 For example: